salarcode/ASProxy/ASProxy/Readme.txt

 ****************************************
 Version History

-Version 5.5 Beta2 2009/10/02
+Version 5.5 Beta2 2009/10/16
-* New: User Access Control behaves like an IP blocker helps you to block or allow certain IPs to use ASProxy.
+* New: User Access Control behaves like an IP blocker helps you to block or allow certain IPs access to ASProxy.
 * Fixed: CustomErrors corruption with HttpCompression.
 * Fixed: HttpComressor increases images size.
+* Fixed: [For Mono] Cookie Manager throws an exception and cookies goes disabled.
+* Fixed: [For Mono] Fails to process html contents.
+Because of Regex Html Processor.

 Version 5.5 Beta1 2009/09/14
 * New: New look and design.